 Are you looking for a weight-lifting coach to help you muscle up?
-Or are you trying to run a marathon and want help building up your conditioning?
+Or are you trying to run a marathon and want help building up your strength & conditioning?

 Whatever you’re looking for, the more forthcoming you are about your preferences the better chance you’ll have of finding a good fit.